-- A. Do not discard fluorescent lamps in solid waste dumpsters. - B. Do not leave your lamps outside of the HW offices or building. - C. In accordance with 40 CFR, accumulation of universal wastes cannot exceed one year from the Date in Use (The day the first item is put in the container.) - D. Broken lamps are considered a hazardous waste and must be handled and packaged separately.
-Contact EMD at 502-624-3692/6598/8379 for guidance.
+- DO NOT discard spent lamps in solid waste dumpsters. - DO NOT leave spent lamps outside of the EMD HWCU building. - Broken lamps are considered a hazardous waste and must be packaged separately from intact spent lamps.
+Contact EMD HWCU at 502-624-3692/6598/8379 for additional guidance.